Phase transitions in the Blume-Capel model with trimodal and Gaussian random fields: Introduction

 Phase diagrams of the random field systems are known to depend non-trivially on the distribution of the random field \cite{aharony, pytte, galam-dist, andelman}.
 In the case of infinite range random field Ising model (RFIM) for the Gaussian distribution of the random field the phase diagram has a line of continuous transitions separating the ordered and disordered phases at all strengths of the random field \cite{pytte}.
 On the other hand, for the bimodal distribution of the random field, the transition changes to a first order transition as the random field strength increases \cite{aharony}.
 In three dimensions the nature of the transition is still debated \cite{fytas2, fytas}.
 Most recent numerical studies in three dimensions find the transition to be continuous independent of the nature of the random field distribution \cite{fytas2, fytas}.
 Other distributions like trimodal \cite{trimodal1, trimodal2, trimodal3,trimodal4, numerical2}, double Gaussian \cite{doublegaussian}, triple Gaussian \cite{trip-gauss}, asymmetric trimodal \cite{asytrimod}, asymmetric bimodal distribution \cite{asybimod} have also been studied for RFIM.
 In all these studies the nature of the phase diagrams depends on the symmetries of the random field distribution.

-The ferromagnetic spin-1 system with crystal field known as the Blume-Capel model is an important spin model that models many physical systems like multicomponent fluid mixtures \cite{fluid-mixture}, $^3{He} - ^4{He}$ mixtures \cite{beg}, binary alloys \cite{alloy2}, metamagnets \cite{metamag, tcp} etc. In the pure case, its phase diagram consists of a continuous, and a first-order transition line.
+The ferromagnetic spin-1 system with crystal field known as the Blume-Capel model is an important spin model that models many physical systems like multicomponent fluid mixtures \cite{fluid-mixture}, $^3{He} - ^4{He}$ mixtures \cite{beg}, binary alloys \cite{alloy2}, metamagnets \cite{metamag, tcp}, inverse melting and inverse freezing \cite{reentrance, reentrance1}.
+In the pure case, its phase diagram consists of a continuous, and a first-order transition line.
 These two transition lines meet at a tricritical point (TCP).
 This model was first studied by Blume \cite{blume} and Capel \cite{capel} in order to explain the first order transition in the $UO_2$.

 Blume-Capel model in the presence of bimodal random field distribution has been studied earlier in \cite{rfbc, santos, albayrak2, sspin, bc-randomnetwork}.
 In \cite{rfbc}, using the mean-field method, the phase diagram in the temperature ($T$)- random magnetic field strength ($h$) plane was determined for different values of the crystal field ($\Delta$).
 They identified five different $T-h$ phase diagrams \cite{santos}.
 The model was revisited to obtain the $T-\Delta$ phase diagrams at fixed values of $h$.
 It was shown that the projection of the phase diagrams are similar in the both $T-\Delta$ and $T-h$ planes.
 The RFBC model has also been studied on the Bethe lattice for bimodal \cite{albayrak2} and the equal trimodal distribution \cite{albayrak}.
 Here, the presence of two first order transition lines along with a second order transition line was reported.
 The RFBC model for bimodal random field distribution was also studied in a random network with finite connectivity using the replica trick \cite{bc-randomnetwork}.